pewresearch/prc-block-library/README.md

 # PRC-Block-Library

+Welcome to the Pew Research Center Block Library 👋 ( prc-block-library for short).
+First some caveats; this is the culmination of a refactor of our various blocks into new block libraries utilizing `@wordpress/create-block` and `@wordpress/scripts` removing our need to use `Wpack.io`, this release also includes a new method for handling asset dependencies across plugins.
+Given the nature of how we’re handling dependencies some blocks will not work for you until we release our subsequent `prc-scripts` plugin later in Q1 2023.
+Until then, use at your own risk with the understanding some blocks will not work for you and will cause an error in the editor due to missing components.
+Furthermore, some blocks will reference post types, taxonomies, and general data models you won’t  have; we have tried our best to ensure backwards compatibility with WP core post types and objects when this is activated off our platform.
+Some blocks you may have heard us speak about are not present in this collection; our quiz builder, quote sorter builder, and chart builder blocks will be released open source at a later date.
+This will serve as a base of blocks that other plugins we release will utilize.

+---

 PRC Block Library is a collection of blocks for the [Gutenberg]( https://wordpress.org/gutenberg/) editor.
 Treat this collection with care, as this provides the foundation for the display layer of the PRC website.